rakshhh/Virtual-Learn-Api-Documentation/README.md

             "_id": <String - Overview ID>,
             "shortDescription": <String - Short Description>,
-            "previewVideoUrl": <String - URL of the video>, "previewVideoThumbnail": <String - URL of the preview video thumbnail>
-            "longDescription": <String - Description of the course>, "courseIncludes": [
+            "previewVideoUrl": <String - URL of the video>, "previewVideoThumbnail": <String - URL of the preview video thumbnail>, "previewVideoDuration": <String - Time duration of the preview video>, "longDescription": <String - Description of the course>, "courseIncludes": [
                 {